Sports injuries

 3. the claimant must suffer damage which is causally connected with the breach

-When dealing with a sports injury claim it is important to recognise that participants in sport accept, to some degree, an element of risk by participating in the sport.
+When dealing with a sports injury claim, it is important to recognise that participants in sport accept, to some degree, an element of risk by participating in the sport.
 The risk they accept depends on the sport involved and in particular whether it is a low risk non-contact sport (such as running) or a high risk contact sport (such as boxing).

 For further guidance, see Practice Notes: Assumption of risk in sports and leisure claims and Personal injury—sports injury claims.

-3. organisers of events
+3. team building events

 To view the latest version of this document and thousands of others like it, sign-in with LexisNexis or register for a free trial.